mozillascience/studyGroup/lessons/R_Markdown/1_rmarkdown.md

 ### Note on spaces and line breaks

 Markdown is finicky, but R Markdown is especially finicky about line breaks and spaces.
 A single line break is treated about the same as a space.
 Between sections with different formatting, it's good to always put a blank line (two line breaks).
-If your knitted formattin looks wrong, you probably forgot to space it properly.
+If your knitted formatting looks wrong, you probably forgot to space it properly.

 ## 3.Code Chunk

 Code chunks allow for pieces of executable R code within your document - basically, mini scripts or pieces of a larger script, with regular Markdown text in between.
 Each code chunk can access values, functions, and packages defined earlier in the .Rmd, but beyond that, each chunk needs to be self-contained (e.g. if you define a function or a loop, the entire code for that must be within a single code chunk).

 Each code chunk starts with three back-ticks (\```) at the start of a line, followed by 'r' in braces.
-Next comes the code; then the code block ends with a triple backtick on its own line.
+Next comes the code; then the code block ends with a triple back tick on its own line.

 * e.g. `` ``` {r chunk name, echo = FALSE, eval = TRUE, message = FALSE, warning = FALSE}``